skilly-lily/jfmt.rs/README.md

 With that said, `jfmt` offers none of the query/modify features that `jq` does, and never will.
 If you need that, I personally recommend using `jq`.

+### Why not use `python -m json.tool`?

+I have a decent amount of experience writing python, and I had no idea this tool existed.
+I wish I had known, since it's actually quite fast.
+If I had known about this before I wrote `jfmt`, I may have just submitted changes to the python standard library, or forked it into a python package and made my own updates.

+While this tool performed the worst on the small file, it performed quite well on the large file, coming in second place.
+While most uses will be smaller files, the speed is still relatively fast for a human.
+In this light, `json.tool` is clearly a good tool for the job.
+Additionally, the help text is clear and fairly obvious.

+Hoever, there are very few options for configuring the output format, which have been quite useful to me, and the performance is strictly worse.
+For those reasons, I still pick `jfmt`, though this is the closest second.

 ### Why not use `json_pp`?

 Ok, be honest, did you know about `json_pp`?
 Short version: it's a JSON